efumagal/sevenseas/README.md

 - Mock Redis and Postgres to be able to create tests

 ## Notes
-Generated a file with 100k random ports, that took ~30s to add to the db.
+* Generated a file with 100k random ports, that took ~30s to add to the DB.
-In case of large files (although I think the data would probably be on another DB) it might be worth investigating splitting the file and upload to the db in parallel.
+In case of large files (although I think the data would probably be on another DB) it might be worth investigating if it is possible to split the file and upload to the DB in parallel.
+* Redis was chosen for simplicity but depending on the access patterns (maybe a query by Country) another DB might be more appropriate
 ## Links

 - Redis mock [https://github.com/elliotchance/redismock](https://github.com/elliotchance/redismock)